National Hockey Super League

+The 2022-2023 season did not go ahead nor has there been any official announcements about the league since 2022.

 Teams

 Expansion

 In its first year, NHSL features three teams made up of predominantly South Australian-based players.
-The league has plans to expand to a national format in 2022, with the goal to have 15 teams nationwide by 2023.
+The league had plans to expand to a national format in 2022, with the goal to have 15 teams nationwide by 2023.

+The planned 2022-2023 season did not go ahead, nor has there been any posts on the official Instagram page since August 19, 2022.
+The official website is defunct, leading to speculation that the league has folded.